 Each application must demonstrate the project benefits and results to producers, warrant the funding requested.
-Applications will be considered according to the extent they can: (a) identify the specific actions producers will likely take as a result of the education activities described in the Proposed Results; (b) identify the specific measures for evaluating results, including but not limited to, a change in producer behavior resulting in (i) understanding crop insurance program and other risk management tools, (ii) evaluating what risk management options works best for his/her operation, and (iii) developing and implementing a specific course of action (e.g., participation in crop insurance programs, creating a risk management plan or other risk management actions) listed in the Proposal Narrative; and (d) compare work described in the Proposal Narrative and the SOW (e.g., work to be done; detailed project tasks and how RMA substantial involvement is directly included) against the Budget Narrative information (e.g. cost of work to be done) to the Proposed Results (e.g., benefits to the producers).
-Higher consideration will be given to applications demonstrating: (a) a clear description of the crop insurance education and risk management training to be delivered; (b) alignment with goals and priorities listed in Section A, 3 including intended audiences and why these groups were chosen; (c) identifies clear and reasonable producer outcomes demonstrating a change of behavior directly linked to the proposed educational activities; (d) well-designed methods for measuring the project's results; and (e) the best use of funds for the number of producers reached at the cost per producer.
+Applications will be considered according to the extent they can: (a) identify the specific actions producers will likely take as a result of the educational activities described in the Proposed Results; (b) identify the specific measures for evaluating results including, but not limited to, a change in producer behavior, resulting in (i) understanding crop insurance program and other risk management tools, (ii) evaluating what risk management options works best for his/her operation, and (iii) developing and implementing a specific course of action (e.g., participation in crop insurance programs, creating a risk management plan or other risk management activities) listed in the Proposal Narrative; and (c) compare work described in the Proposal Narrative and the SOW (e.g., work to be done; detailed project tasks and how RMA substantial involvement is directly included) against the Budget Narrative (e.g. cost of work to be done) to the Proposed Results (e.g., benefits to the producers).
+Higher consideration will be given to applications demonstrating: (a) a clear description of the crop insurance education and risk management training to be delivered; (b) alignment with priorities listed in Section A, 3, 4 and 5; (c) an explanation of the intended audiences and why these groups were chosen; (d) identifies clear and reasonable producer outcomes demonstrating a change of behavior directly linked to the proposed educational activities; (e) well-designed methods for measuring the project's results; and (f) the best use of funds for the number of producers reached at the cost per producer.